ShanaScogin/modeLLtest/README.md

 <!-- # Examples -->

 # What's Happening
 This is a beta version of the modeLLtest package.
-Currently, cvdm() and cvmf() are up and running, with more functions on the way.
-Next steps include improving the performance of the current functions with Rcpp, adding options to cvdm() and creating generalized options.
+Currently, the two main model comparison tests, cvdm() and cvmf(), are up and running.
+Two general functions, cvll() and cvll_dm() are also available.
+Next steps include adding options to cvdm() and improving the performance of the functions.
 Check back for details.

 # Contact
 Please contact sscogin@nd.edu with questions or comments.